ModelMosaic/Machine-Learning-Specialisation/README.md

 # Machine-Learning-Specialisation
-Includes solutions and annotations for the Machine Learning Specialization from Stanford University and Deeplearning.ai on Coursera (2022), instructed by Prof. Andrew Ng.
+Includes my personal modification and annotations of the Machine Learning Specialization from Stanford University and Deeplearning.ai on Coursera (2022), instructed by Prof. Andrew Ng.

 This repository is dedicated to content inspired by the **Machine Learning Specialization** by [Prof. Andrew Ng](https://www.coursera.org/instructor/andrewng) from Stanford University, presented on Coursera.